carpentries-incubator/lesson-gpu-programming/_episodes/03-first_program.md

 objectives:
 - "Recognize possible data parallelism in Python code"
 - "Understand the structure of a CUDA program"
-- "Execute a CUDA program from Python"
+- "Execute a CUDA program in Python using CuPy"
 keypoints:
 - ""
 ---